EdwinVW/pitstop/workshop/pitstop-workshop.md

 ## Advanced Labs
 The following labs are more advanced labs you can do on your own if you're done with the first two labs.
 There's no extensive description on how to complete these labs, only a description of the required outcome.
 It's up to you to figure out the best way to implement these requirements.

-### Add update functionality to PitStop
-The current version of PitStop only supports adding customers, vehicles and maintenance jobs.
-There is no way to update these.

->This lab's assignment is: add support for updating the data of customers, vehicles and / or maintenance jobs.

 ### Add Inventory management
 During a maintenance job, a mechanic often uses products like: tires, windscreen-wipers, oil, oil-filters, etcetera.
-There is currently no way to support this in PitStop.
+There is currently no way to support this in Pitstop.
+In the context-map shown in the <a href="https://github.com/EdwinVW/pitstop/wiki/Domain%20description" target="_blank">domain description</a> on the Wiki, Inventory Management is shown (grayed out).
+Use this information in this assignment.

 >This lab's assignment is: add an *InventoryManagement* service to the solution that can be used to manage the products in stock.
-Also add the ability for a mechanic to add products that he or she used when completing a maintenance-job to the solution.
+Also add the ability for a mechanic to add products that he or she uses during the execution of a maintenance-job.
 For every product used, the inventory must be updated and the price of the products must be added to the bill that is sent to the customer.

+### Add update functionality to Pitstop
+The current version of Pitstop only supports adding customers, vehicles and maintenance jobs.
+There is no way to update these.

+>This lab's assignment is: add support for updating the data of customers, vehicles and / or maintenance jobs.